levkk/rwf/examples/auth/README.md

 #### Session validity

 By default, sessions are valid for 4 days.
 This setting is [configurable](#configuration).
-If a user requests a page with a valid session, Rum will automatically renew the session for another session validity period; this ensures your active users don't get logged out.
+If a user requests a page with a valid session, Rwf will automatically renew the session for another session validity period; this ensures your active users don't get logged out.

 #### Anonymous sessions

-All requests to a Rum server are provided with a session.
+All requests to a Rwf server are provided with a session.
 If the user is not logged in, the session is anonymous.
 This ensures that all requests are authenticated to a browser, which enables features like WebSockets and request tracking.
 Anonymous sessions are not allowed to access controllers protected by session authentication.

 #### Logging in users